CartoDB/documentation/app/content/analytics-toolbox-redshift/sql-reference/lds.md

 {{% bannerNote type="warning" title="warning"%}}
 This function consumes geocoding quota.
 Each call consumes one unit of quota.
 Before running, check the size of the data to be geocoded and make sure you store the result in a table to avoid misuse of the quota.
 To check the information about available and consumed quota use the function [`LDS_QUOTA_INFO`](#lds_quota_info).

+**We recommend using this function only with an input of up to 10 records.
+In order to geocode larger sets of addresses, we strongly recommend using the [GEOCODE_TABLE](#geocode_table) procedure.
+Likewise, in order to materialize the results in a table.**
 {{%/ bannerNote %}}

 **Description**